 Subspecialty Training Programs (Fellowships)

-Subspecialty residencies leading to subspecialty certification are available in the following fields: adolescent medicine, endocrinology, gastroenterology, infectious diseases, nephrology, pulmonology as well as in allergy/immunology, child neurology and pediatric emergency medicine.
-It is also expected that in the next year or two, a fellowship program in neonatology will be resumed.
+Subspecialty residencies leading to subspecialty certification are available in the following fields: adolescent medicine, endocrinology, gastroenterology, infectious diseases, neonatology, nephrology, pulmonology as well as in allergy/immunology, child neurology and pediatric emergency medicine.
 Individuals should communicate directly with the director of the subspecialty program in which they are interested for more information.

 Accredited institutional programs exist for many other specialties including orthopedics, ophthalmology, anesthesiology, surgery, cardiothoracic surgery, radiology, child psychiatry, neurology, dermatology, emergency medicine, anesthesiology, and rehabilitative medicine to name a few.

 While all residents are prepared for primary care pediatrics, for individuals interested in entering primary care practice immediately upon completing this program, a primary care scheduling emphasis is an option.
 During this program, additional time is spent in ambulatory care settings with rotations through a wide variety of outpatient clinics including pediatric and surgical subspecialties.
 Residents can be assigned to two continuity practice sessions (1/2 day each) each week.
 General emphasis is placed on outpatient experiences and problems pertinent to the primary care practice of pediatrics.
 Residents will be assigned to pediatric practice settings both on and off-campus.
 Residents will also develop an association with a faculty preceptor/mentor engaged in general pediatric practice.
 To the extent possible, a course of training will be developed with the resident which will best prepare them for the challenges of careers in primary care practice or of academic general pediatrics.

 Preliminary Pediatric Year (or Two Year Program Prior to Child Neurology)